zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Jan 13 2024 10:43:32 PM Beijing`]
+1. Merged the bugfix PR to the master branch.
+2. Next i will build a new release `0.7.0` for this major bug-fix commit.
+3. And then lets resume our development of Javascript support library.

 [`Sun Dec 03 2023 01:59:06 PM Beijing`]
 1. Now merged Feature-Rate-Limiter branch to the master branch.
 2. Next I will add a Javascript Support library, which will be the bed-rock for Javascript language support.